IrritatedEllipses/tOP_installfest/installfestSprintNotes.md

 #### Final thoughts on second run through

 I believe that the process of installfest can be drastically reduced and made clearer.
 Considering that I finished this entire installation in less than an hour (Whereas my previous times had ranged as high as six hours and as low as two) I am excited to try again using the methods I've listed between these two installs.
 So excited, in fact, that I completely destroyed my log files in my haste to start over and try again.

+## Third Run

+VM has been rolled back to snapshot and tested with `rails -v`.
+In this run I will attempt to install using the notes I have taken from my first two runs through the installfest, making changes as I have noted above.

+1. Install packaged software and libraries.

+    * I am using a truncated version of this install from what I have noted as necessary from above.
+I am running:
+    ```linux
+    sudo apt-get update
+    sudo apt-get upgrade
+    sudo apt-get install nodejs
+    sudo apt-get install curl
+    ```
+    and then continuing on.

+2. Installing Git.
+Worked as intended.

+3. Install RVM.
+Worked as I had noted in Second Runthrough.

+    * Using the Ubuntu package works as it is intended to!
+I finally got to see `rvm is a function` which has never happened before (it's usually something close to that but different phrasing).

+4. Install Ruby (Version 2.5.1 as per @I3uckwheat) worked as intended.

+    * Note: It must be emphasized that you MUST logout and log back in to continue Ruby installation.

+5. Install rails.
+Worked as intended.

+6. Installed Atom.
+Worked as intended (using truncate instructions above).

+7. Configured Git.
+Worked as intended.

+8. Create an SSH key worked as intended.

+9. Create Heroku account.
+Worked as intended (Using the `curl https://cli-assets.heroku.com/install.sh | sh` method).

+10. Configure GitHub.
+Worked as intended.

+11. The Heroku App.
+Worked as intended (!!!!!!).

+12. Get a sticker.

+    * So happy, don't even need a sticker.

+### Final thoughts on third run through.

+I think this may be the shortest way through the Installfest and still come out the other side with everything necessary intact.
+Only three extra packages need to be installed from the beginning, the RVM for Ubuntu package works well, no issues with postgresql / sqlite3.
+This is probably the most concise you can get.